nofusscomputing/centurion_erp_migrated/docs/projects/itsm/index.md

     ```

 !!! tip
     No url from the application will be visible without including the `name` parameter when calling the `path` function within the applications `url.py`. i.e. `urlpatterns[].path(name='<Navigation Name>')`.
-This is by design and provides the option to limit what URL's are displayed within the navigation menu.
+This is by design and when combined with a prefix of `_` provides the option to limit what URL's are displayed within the navigation menu.
+A name beginning with an underscore `_` will not be displayed in the menu.

 Once you have completed the above list, your application will display collapsed within the navigation menu with the name of your application.